 Each day, ask yourself this one question “How can I serve?”.

 How can you serve the people who create the products and services you sell.
-How can you serve your customers better?
+Also, how can you serve your customers better?
 How can you serve the investors, the suppliers, the partners?

 When you lead from the outlook of viewing each person you interact with as more important than yourself, you empower them to do great things, while growing your own influence and power.